 Because of the global pandemic, economic crisis, and a general sense of uncertainty, companies need to communicate their employees’ confidence, essentially saying, “we are going to make it through together.”

-But even without that, employer branding is one of the most challenging aspects of the managing company.
+But even without that, employer branding is one of the most challenging aspects of managing the company.

 In this article, we will explain why companies should invest in Employer Branding and what kinds of benefits it brings.